osm2pgsql-dev/osm2pgsql-website/doc/install.md

 ### Compiling from source

-For native Windows compilation you need a C++11-compatible compiler.
-Visual Studio 2017 & 2015 are known to work.
+For native Windows compilation you need a C++14-compatible compiler.
 Follow the usual steps for compiling CMake projects.

 </section>
 <section markdown="1">